movalex/BMD_requests/README.md

 ### Console
 1. Expandable console UI with syntax highlighting

 2. Console should be dockable

 3. Save last commands history on Fusion restart

 4. Add switch between layouts with console commands or scripts

 ### Rendering
 1. add cache to disk format options

-### 3d
+### 3D
 1. add mesh clipping (not alpha, but real polygon slicing)

-2. add Polygon count optimisation node (ideally based on the Level of detail technique)
+2. add Polygon count optimisation node (polygon reduction)

+3. add Level of Detail Node (dependent on how far the camera is)

+4. add cast shadows from all lights

+5. Addition of own PBR Path Tracing Render Engine or support of already existing ones (like Octance, VRay, Redshift, Corona, Cycles, etc.)

+6. Realtime PBR Render Engine for Previewing Shaders for Path Tracing Render Engine

-3. add Projection mode for spherical camera
+7. add Projection mode for spherical camera

-4. add Enable decay on camera projection
+8. add Enable decay on camera projection

-5. Lights with specular only mode
+9. Lights with specular only mode
-6. add cast shadows from all lights.

 ### Nodes and Flow
 1. add batch change properties for multiple selected nodes.

 2. add Copy tool with keystroke-mouse drag

 3. scripts with UI should be dockable within native interface

 4. add modifiers as tools for the flow, like masks

 5. add colorcode for expression links

 6. add alembic files by drag and drop

 7. add choose layouts buttons (i.e toggle single/dual viewer with single button)

 8. Collapse nodes group by doubleclick on the group's header.

 9. Add bookmarking to flow and include a docked bookmarks panel with a show/hide button just like all other panels.

 ### Media Management and Workflow
 1. Add a scaled down media management page with project management / version and revision features like Generation.

-2. Add external referencing of other .comp files so that a loader can read for all available savers from the externally referenced comp,let the user select which saver to pull results from, then checks for dependencies on disk.
+2. Add external referencing of other .comp files so that a loader can read for all available savers from the externally referenced comp, let the user select which saver to pull results from, then checks for dependencies on disk.
 If a dependency doesn't exist on disk, then the external comp frame gets rendered automatically and saved to disk according to the saver parameters and subsequently loaded into the current open comp. - This is useful for templating, adding overlays and watermarks, pre-comps, and merging split comps.